Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting

 The covariance matrix is then constructed as:

-This formulation ensures that $\Sigma_k$ is positive semi-definite, allowing for valid anisotropic scaling and rotation representation.
+This formulation ensures that $\Sigma_j$ is positive definite, allowing the Gaussian kernel to represent anisotropic and oriented shapes.
 In standard splatting rendering, the final pixel value is computed as a weighted sum of all the overlapping Gaussian kernels that cover it.